 COLLABORATION: We consistently solicit participation from both internal and external stakeholders.

-the uniqueness of each individual, community and culture.
+DIVERSITY: We celebrate the uniqueness of each individual, community and culture.

 OPENNESS: We promote open minds and hearts that seek to understand the world’s complexity and to overcome prejudice.

 CREATIVITY: We cultivate innovation, imagination and the exploration and expression of personal gifts.

 PLAYFULNESS: We encourage a joyful experience of life.

 BEAUTY: We appreciate beauty in all its forms for the inspiration it brings to our lives.

 WHOLENESS: We cherish the inherent worth of every individual as sufficient within him/herself.